 The Prayer and Healing Center is a place to encounter the living God.
 People often describe it as a spa for your spirit.
 It offers 3 powerful ministries, designed to draw you closer to God.
-During your visit, you can experience all 3 ministries.
-People often say, it’s like going to a spiritual spa.
+During your visit, you can experience them all.

 - Soaking Room Ministry

 First, the Soaking Room – a place of quiet contemplation.
 Anointed music creates an environment of rest so that you can easily encounter God.
 The peace & presence of Holy Spirit is so strong, that you can tangibly feel it.
 Prophetic ministers will anoint you with oil, and release prophetic prayer.
 At 10:30 there is 30 minute Christian meditation, created to keep your heart and mind focused on Jesus and open to the ministry of Holy Spirit.
 My meditation stories help you focus on God’s kingdom, His attributes, His Word, His Healing, and His Goodness.
 Psalm 145:5 – On the glorious splendor of your majesty, and on your wondrous works, I will meditate.

 Second, the Healing Prayer Ministry.
 Here you will receive personal prayer for physical, emotional and spiritual healing.
 We will help you discover your identity in Jesus Christ and work to restore you to wholeness.
 The prayer team seeks to hear God’s voice, encounter the Holy Spirit, and heal your body, mind and soul through the power of God.
 We value and believe in the power of blessing.
 A team member will release a special, tailored blessing over your life.
 (Psalm 27:8.
 Ephesians 1:17)